Swimming Efficiently by Wrapping: Results and Discussion

-This interplay between the enhanced translation-rotation coupling, which increases thrust and the swimming speed, and the drag on the bacterium body which reduces it, has been observed in a recent experimental study with \emph{E. coli} \cite{Vizsnyiczai2020}.
-Vizsnyiczai et al. observed that a bacterium swimming in a extended mode inside a pipe swims slower than a bacterium in a channel.
-However, when the bacterium is exiting the pipe and only its flagella remain inside, the swimming speed is larger than a channel.
-The reason is the increased translation-rotational coupling experienced by the flagella and the lack of an additional drag acting on the bacterium body.
-This result was nicely reported in Fig. 5 of Ref. \cite{Vizsnyiczai2020}.
-After the flagella exit the pipe the speed decreases to the bulk value.
-Our results agree with their observations.
+For the whole bacterium the situation is more complex because at the same time that the flagellum thrust is enhanced an additional drag on the bacterium body tends to reduce the swimming speed.
+This interplay between the enhanced thrust and the additional drag has been observed in a recent experimental study with \emph{E. coli} (\cite{Vizsnyiczai2020}).
+Vizsnyiczai et al.\ observed that a bacterium swimming in an extended mode inside a pipe swims slower than a bacterium in a channel.
+However, when the bacterium is exiting the pipe and only its flagellum remain inside, the swimming speed is larger than in a channel showing the increased translation-rotational coupling experienced by the flagellum and the lack of an additional drag acting on the bacterium body (\cite{Vizsnyiczai2020}).
+Our numerical results agree with the experimental work of Vizsnyiczai et al.\ for the extended mode while they suggest that for the wrapped mode the enhanced thrust is the dominant effect.

+To explore in more detail the difference between both swimming configurations we introduce a minimal model in which we treat the bacterium body and flagellum as two connected rigid bodies that move exactly along the pipe axis and are free to rotate along their axes (\cite{Vizsnyiczai2020}).
+Thus, in the minimal model the velocities perpendicular to the pipe axis are assumed to be zero unlike in the previous simulations.
+Taking into account that the bacterium is a free-force-torque swimmer we can write the linear system \eqn{ =

+. } All the mobility components in \eqref{eq:linear_system} depend on the pipe radius and the bacterium mode (extended or wrapped) due to the hydrodynamic interactions.
+The unknowns in the linear system are the swimming velocity, $u_z$, the angular velocities of body and flagellum, $\omega^{\tex{body}}_{z}$ and $\omega^{\tex{flag}}_{z}$ and the force acting on each of them $f_z$.
+Solving these equations for the swimming velocity we obtain